 The Social Housing and Research Council of Hamilton (SPRC) is building a tiny house community for women at risk of homelessness in Hamilton, Ontario.
 CBC reports that the project is about creating affordable housing options and includes solutions, such as laneway homes.
 The tiny homes built in this community are located on a property on Clarence Street in Hamilton.

-Given that housing prices increased by 20% in Hamilton and Burlington in 2016, many people are now unable to get into the Hamilton property market.
-The aim is to help those struggling by making these tiny homes affordable, but no less comfortable.
+Given that housing prices in Hamilton have increased more than double the national average in 2019, many people are now unable to get into the local property market.
+According to a Royal LePage House Pricing survey released in April, the average price of a home in the city now sits at $561,237.
+The aim of this still-unnamed project is to help those struggling by making these tiny homes affordable, but no less comfortable.
 That’s because each aspect of the build takes into consideration how to effectively maximize less space.

 Living in the tiny house space

 For some, the idea of living in just 400 square feet of space sounds daunting, but advocates of the tiny house movement are convinced it’s a viable answer.
 Smaller space living requires less energy to clean, heat and cool and less material to build.
 This translates into upfront cost savings—keeping the purchase price significantly lower—as well as ongoing and long-term savings, through reduced gas and electricity usage.
 It also means more units can be built in a smaller space, providing housing and independence for more people.
+Especially when there are more and more tiny house communities throughout Canada.
 It’s a win-win and for politicians, like Hamilton Ward 2 councillor Jason Farr, a necessary solution to an ever-increasing housing shortage problem.